Weblog

 I knew I'd grown increasingly acclimated to the South, when I pulled down my attic steps, and a dying, half-roasted, three-inch cockroach fell into my hair and landed on the floor.
 The last time I saw one that big, I screamed.
 You couldn't get me within ten feet of one.
 This time, I sprayed him with roach killer until he died, and swept him into a dustpan.
 I am growing as a person. :)

-Thursday, 13 May 2010
+May 13, 2010

 • 365 Days